archita15/FLICKFIX---Movie-Booking-Management-Application/README.md

-This is for SE Project Team 14
+This is a movie Booking Management Application